Veteran alcohol harm reduction campaigner’s message for non-Māori organisations

 “Te Kaahui aims to promote Māori innovation and development to reduce and eliminate alcohol harm in the areas of FASD and other alcohol-related harm.
 Te Kaahui mandate includes holding the health ministries accountable and ensuring they meet their Treaty obligations, among other things.”

-The event was held 18-19 March, the day after St Patricks’ Day celebrations, and organised by Students for Sensible Drug Policy, a tertiary club that welcomes members from both Otago University and Otago Polytechnic.
+The event was held on March 18-19, the day after St Patrick’s Day celebrations, and organised by Students for Sensible Drug Policy, a tertiary club that welcomes members from both Otago University and Otago Polytechnic.

 While the event was hosted by students, Ratū's kōrero was aimed directly at the community groups, charities and non-profit organisations in the room.